 S&P raised the college’s long-term rating from “AA-“ in 2015 to “AA,” an upgrade that reflects LTCC’s track record of consistent financial practices, strong available fund balances, excellent projection modeling, and sound fiscal management.
 The rating agency also noted South Lake Tahoe’s extremely strong property values, reflecting the significant amount of revenue stemming from property taxes on second homes in the area.
 Other factors that led to the improved rating included LTCC’s strong available reserves thanks to the LTCC Board of Trustees’ policy of maintaining at least 10% of general funds in a reserve account.

-Moody’s reconfirmed LTCC’s A1 rating and improved its outlook from stable to positive based on LTCC’s sizeable and primarily residential tax base, which is growing.
+Moody’s reconfirmed LTCC’s A1 rating and improved its outlook from stable to positive based on LTCC’s sizable and primarily residential tax base, which is growing.
 In addition, Moody’s mentioned LTCC’s strong and consistent management team, its low Other Post-Employment Benefits (OPEB), and moderate pension burdens as factors in their A1/positive rating.

 Community Support of Bond Inspires Donation